cucumber/docs/content/introduction_to_cucumber_and_bdd.md

 # How does Cucumber work with BDD?

-This is the most typical question for every enthusiastic personality would get.
+This is the most typical question everyone enthusiastic about Cucumber will get.
-What makes Cucumber to stand out from the crowd of other communication and collaboration tools?
+What makes Cucumber stand out from the crowd of other communication and collaboration tools?

-Cucumber has designed specifically to ensure the acceptance tests can easily be read and written by anyone on the team.
+Cucumber was designed specifically to ensure the acceptance tests can easily be read and written by anyone on the team.
 This reveals the true value of acceptance tests: as a communication and collaboration tool.
 The easy readability of Cucumber tests draws business stakeholders into the process,